GitHubAssessments/CVE_Assessments_01_2020/README.md

 http://dmeforensics.com/getlatest

-The DVR Examiner version 2.8.3 relies on a .NET Framework version 4.6.2 that is vulnerable to remote code execution through an application (CVE-2017-8759).
+The DVR Examiner version 2.8.3 relies on the Microsoft .NET Framework version 4.6.2 that is vulnerable to remote code execution through an application (CVE-2017-8759).

 The software has a compressed (23.7z) executable file (NDP462-KB3151800-x86-x64-AllOS-ENU.exe) that points to an untrusted